 You need to get the study materials and pass the exams through the organization that offer the required courses.
 We recommend checking with your company Human Resource Department as they may have something already set up with the various organizations that offer educational courses.

 I think I qualify for a CCP but I find the application a little confusing.
 I have a CPCU, FLMI and I just finished my AIRC.
 Please let me know how to proceed.Kurt Einhaus2020-11-17T19:46:31+00:00

 Please be aware you must first obtain your ACP before your CCP designation.
 If you have worked five years in the insurance industry with three of them within Compliance, you can complete the applications for the ACP and CCP designation.
 You can submit both applications at the same time with one $30 processing fee.
 A copy of your transcript for the courses you note on the applications is also required.
 To be eligible for AICP designations, you need to be an AICP member.
 Given the designations listed, you can complete either the L & H or the P & C section of the CCP application and submit applicable transcript.

-Being AICP (Association of Insurance Compliance Professionals) consist mostly of members working in compliance, the Education Committee felt those members applying for their ACP designation should have a good understanding of compliance.
-Consequently, the course requirements to obtain your ACP are based on a members understanding of insurance and compliance.
+Since AICP consists mostly of members working in compliance, we think it’s important that those members applying for their ACP designation should have a good understanding of compliance.
+Consequently, the course requirements to obtain your ACP are based on a member’s understanding of insurance and compliance.
 Please note this compliance requirement doesn’t affect those individuals wanting to become a member of AICP.
 We are aware that anyone working within the insurance field has to know about or is affected in some way with compliance to effectively handle their job responsibilities.

 The courses taken under the old AICPCU course numbering system are acceptable to receive the AICP designations.
 Your CPCU designation (1989) allows you to apply for CCP designations.
 For your convenience, click here to compare the CPCU Equivalency Chart with the old and new AICPCU course numbering system.